Chrisdeleon91/Module-2-Python-Challenge/README.md

 Both activities presented a real-world situation in which my newfound Python skills will come inhandy.

 ## 1. PyBank
-In this assignment, I created a Python script that analyzes the fi nancial records of your company.
+In this assignment, I created a Python script that analyzes the financial records of your company.
 Using a financial dataset in budget_data.csv composed of two columns, Date and Profit/Losses, my task is to create a Python script that analyzes the records to calculate each of the following:
 * The total number of months included in the dataset
 * The net total amount of Profi t/Losses over the entire period
 * The average of the changes in Profi t/Losses over the entire period